Skip to content

 A tree-sitter parser configured for one language at a time.

-Construct a new parser with no language set.
+Construct a new parser with no language set and no parse limits.

 Signature: